 - Segment your strategy for congregants and leaders.
 Church visitors and members have different needs.
 As a visitor, I want to learn more about the church and connect in a safe and gradual way.
 As a leader, I need tools that can help me steward the people I lead.
 This is why the integration between tools like Church Community Builder and Aware3 is so powerful.
 Church Community Builder can focus on mobile capability that empowers the leaders in your church, while Aware3 provides the congregational experience.
 The combination of those two core competencies provides a very focused and intentional set of tools for two very different users.

 - Secure staff buy-in and commitment.
 Nothing kills effective strategy faster than a lack of staff buy-in and commitment to stick with it.
 This starts with the people who lead the vision, direction, and strategy of your church.
 They must become ‘evangelists’ for your approach and model the right behaviors.
 Next, it has to be clear to everyone on staff that ‘going rogue’ will not be tolerated.
-The first time someone decides to use a new mobile app or tool that falls outside your defined set of systems and processes, you must redirect them.
+The first time someone decides to use a new mobile app or church software that falls outside your defined set of systems and processes, you must redirect them.
 It’s okay, however, to explore why they feel compelled to do something different.
 This will help you learn and adapt.

 - Communicate, communicate, communicate!
 This may seem obvious, but regular and consistent communication must become part of your strategy.
 Too often I see churches that communicate very well at the launch of a new strategy and totally ignore it six months later.
 Strategy leaks, just like vision does.
 Make sure you constantly remind staff, leaders, members, and visitors about the presence of your mobile strategy and its purpose.